Post

 3. Sensible defaults (fallback)

-The template supports different project archetypes:
+The template supports different project types:

 • Library: Clean package structure for reusable code